-Canada Publishes List of 8 Foods Not Permitted for Entering The Country in 2026
+Canada Publishes List of 8 Foods Not Allowed Into the Country in 2026

 - Relocating to Canada goes beyond just being issued a visa for the trip to the North American country

-- Knowing the strict customs and import rules on what is allowed into the country at entry also helps make the trip seamless
+- Knowing the customs and import rules on what is allowed into the country at entry is also important

 Travelling to Canada, although a desire of many, is a journey that demands more scrutiny, planning, and thoroughness.

-Many times, persons who are fortunate to be issued a visa to travel to the country often should endeavour to know and understand Canadian border laws.
+Those who are issued a visa to travel to the country should endeavour to understand and know Canadian border laws.

 Source: Getty Images